feathersui/feathersui-starling/documentation/help/markdown/screen-navigator.md

 See [ScreenNavigator Transitions](transitions.html) for a more detailed look at transitions.

 The `ScreenNavigator` class supports transition animations when changing screens.
-A number of useful transition “manager” classes are pre-defined in the `feathers.motion.transitions` package.
+A number of useful transition "manager" classes are pre-defined in the `feathers.motion.transitions` package.
 Some of these track the history of screens to add a little extra context to their animations.
 For instance, the `ScreenSlidingStackTransitionManager` stores a stack of recent screens to intelligently choose the direction a screen slides in from when it is shown (either the left side or the right side).

 To use the `ScreenSlidingStackTransitionManager`, we simply need to pass a `ScreenNavigator` instance to the constructor.